-- 7.5 The student will describe rate of perceived exertion and nutrients (energy) needed for a variety of activities and explain the importance of sleep for energy balance. - a) Explain the connection between an RPE scale and heart rate, and the body's response to physical activity. - b) Define and describe the anaerobic and aerobic energy systems. - c) Identify the nutrients needed for optimal aerobic and anaerobic capacity and for muscle strength and endurance. - d) Calculate resting heart rate (RHR) and describe its relationship to aerobic fitness and an RPE scale. - e) Explain the effects of sleep on energy balance. - f) Explain the purpose of vitamins and minerals.
+- 7.5 The student will describe rate of perceived exertion and nutrients (energy) needed for a variety of activities and explain the importance of sleep for energy balance. - a) Explain the connection between an RPE scale and heart rate and the body's response to physical activity. - b) Define and describe the anaerobic and aerobic energy systems. - c) Identify the nutrients needed for optimal aerobic and anaerobic capacity and for muscle strength and endurance. - d) Calculate resting heart rate (RHR) and describe its relationship to aerobic fitness and an RPE scale. - e) Explain the effects of sleep on energy balance.